 - 1 red pepper diced, seeds removed

 - 1 teaspoon curry powder

 - 4 cups butternut squash diced

 - 14 oz. full fat coconut milk

 - salt and pepper to taste

-- 3 tbsp cilantro or more
+- 3 tablespoon cilantro or more

-- 1 tbsp lime juice or more
+- 1 tablespoon lime juice or more

 - Heat oil in a large skillet or dutch oven over medium heat.
 Add the shallot, red pepper and garlic cloves and sauté for 3 minutes.
 Then, add the curry paste, curry powder, sugar, and butternut squash and sauté for 1 minute.